 Turmeric Tea is one of my favorite hot drinks to sip on.
 The rich golden hue of turmeric brings me so much joy in addition to knowing I am drinking something that is healing for my body.

 I wrote a post compiling The Best Turmeric Health Benefits because turmeric is such a magical super spice.
-Turmeric contains curcumin which has a multi-organ systemic effect which does the following:
+Turmeric contains curcumin which has a multi-organ systemic effect with the following actions:

 Over the years, I’ve had many of you ask me how to make dandelion coffee.
 My Dandelion Root Coffee recipe is basically a very strongly brewed dandelion tea.
 Dandelion is a fantastic liver cleanser and blood purifying herb.